The Stamina X Air Rower is designed to be a quality rower that can keep the most fitness-minded people happy for a mid-level price.

 - Max user weight 250lbs

 - Durable rowing chain

-Whilst the Stamina X Air Rower is never going to live up to the lofty standards of the Concept2 Model D rower, it’s low price will attract many towards it.
+While the Stamina X Air Rower is never going to live up to the lofty standards of the Concept2 rower, its low price will be appealing to many.

 Reliability & Warranty: 3.5/5